rideskapp/ridesk-client/readme.md

 # Ridesk Client

-A modern React frontend application for the Ridesk watersports school management platform, built with TypeScript, Vite, and Tailwind CSS.
+A modern React frontend application for the Ridesk watersports school management platform, built with TypeScript, Vite, and Tailwind CSS

 ## 🚀 Features